evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Dual_Motor_Performance/_index.md

-The Polestar 2 Long Range Dual Motor Performance has a [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system that is designed to improve the stability and handling of a vehicle during sudden maneuvers or slippery road conditions.
+The Polestar 2 Long Range Dual Motor Performance has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Polestar 2 Long Range Dual Motor Performance has a [**lane keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The Polestar 2 Long Range Dual Motor Performance has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
-In addition, it has [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.
+In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is a standard driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

-[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system that is designed to help drivers avoid or mitigate frontal collisions.
+[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

-The Polestar 2 Long Range Dual Motor Performance has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
+The Polestar 2 Long Range Dual Motor Performance has an [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 ### Driving Automation